docspell/rpi-scripts/README.md

 This will run necessary commands on the machine configured with `<name>`.
 Use special name `all` to run setup for all machines.

+## Limitations

+- currently, docx files don't seem to work here, because libreoffice crashes (not really sure what happens exactly…).
+This might be mitigated by using a different base image (e.g. raspbian)